cfagiani/sparpi/README.md

 ### Workout section
 * reaction_timeout - time in seconds the system will wait for a hit after activating a light
 * recoil_wait - time in seconds after a hit to wait before starting to wait for the next hit
+* detect_direction - flag (True or False) indicating whether the direction of impact should be considered when evaluating a hit.
+If fase, any impact counts.
+* random_delay - flag (True or False) indicating whether the system should use a random delay between hits.
+If false, the next hit signal is triggered immedately after the previous.
 ### Lights section
 * right - GPIO pin connected to the right LED
 * left - GPIO pin connected to the left LED